Did you know bird watching is the second most popular pastime in North America, second only to gardening?

 Note: All photos courtesy of Pixabay.

-Note: This site contains affiliate links to products.
+Note: As an Amazon Associate I earn from qualifying purchases.
+This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.